SCHH-Commons/presentations/ai-intro/index.md

 ### Meal Planning
 - 1 - Ask for the meal plan with some specific guidance
-- 2 - Get a shopping list to use directly or add to an shopping app ]
+- 2 - Get a shopping list to use directly or add to an shopping app
+- 3 - Get a step-by-step recipe for one of the meals
+]

 .right-column[